BurakTuysuz/DarknessOnion/README.md

 ## Legal Disclaimer

 This tool was created for education.
 The producer is not responsible for incorrect use.
-You agree that you use this software at your own risk.